csswizardry/csswizardry.github.com/web-performance-back-to-front.md

 <cite>Web Performance Back to Front</cite> is designed to take a look at all
 aspects of the site-speed spectrum.
-Starting with a look at everything that is happening on the server and CDN, everything across the network, all that takes place in the browser, and each bit in between, we’ll cover it all.
+Starting with a look at everything that is happening on the server and CDN, everything across the network, all that takes place in the browser, and each bit in between—we’ll cover it all.

 In order to keep the workshop engaging, relevant, and practical, it takes the form of a real-life performance audit of your own sites and projects—a true insight into my own process employed on some of the largest sites in the world.
-We’ll work together over a series of sessions to audit, inspect, and uncover performance bottlenecks on the projects that matter most to you.
+We’ll work together over a series of sessions to audit, inspect, and uncover performance bottlenecks on the projects that matter to you.

-The workshop is divided into five key topics that seamlessly follow on from the last in our journey from the back-end to the front.
+The workshop is divided into five key topics that seamlessly follow on from the last on our journey from the back-end to the front.

-1. **Getting to Know a Website:** How to quickly determine the topography of a site, how to get our tooling set up to be the most forensic possible, and using other third party tools to complete the picture.
+1. **Getting to Know a Website:** How to quickly determine the topography of a site, how to get our tooling set up to be the most forensic possible, and using other tools to complete the picture.
 2. **Server, CDN, and Network:** Analysing and troubleshooting back-end issues from the browser, determining whether our CDN is working as expected, and looking at our sensitivity to network performance.